-The National Institute for Women reported that 16 women were killed (including seven femicides) during the first six months of the year.
 The law prohibits domestic violence and provides measures for the protection of domestic violence victims.
 Criminal penalties range from 10 to 100 days in prison for aggravated threats and up to 35 years in prison for aggravated homicide, including a sentence of 20 to 35 years for persons who kill their partners.

 Sexual Harassment: The law prohibits sexual harassment in the workplace and educational institutions, and the Ministry of Labor and Social Security generally enforced this prohibition.
 The law imposes penalties ranging from a letter of reprimand to dismissal, with more serious incidents subject to criminal prosecution.

 Discrimination: Women enjoy the same legal status and rights as men.
 The law prohibits discrimination against women and obligates the government to promote political, economic, social, and cultural equality.
 The law requires women and men receive equal pay for equal work.
-In 2014 the National Institute of Statistics and Census (INEC) estimated earnings for women were 92 percent of earned income for men.

 Birth Registration: Citizenship is obtained from birth within the country’s territory or can be derived if either parent is Costa Rican.
 Birth registration was not always automatic, and migrant children were especially at risk of statelessness since they did not have access to legal documents to establish their identity if their parents did not seek birth registration for them.